How to Get a Successful Startup by Creating a Messaging Application?

 You may postpone this feature implementation, since it’s rather complex and will come to you at cost.
 PJSIP library, providing multimedia communication, can be used for VoIP functionality.

-Stfalcon has little experience with messenger app development, but we have created the open source library ChatKit - a set of UI elements, for the simple realization of moderately complex chats.
+Stfalcon has experience with messenger app development, but we have created the open source library ChatKit - a set of UI elements, for the simple realization of moderately complex chats.
 It contains users’ dialog list, message thread, and message field and is designed for easy implementation of chat representation logic.

 Besides, a few years ago our company has developed a Thismo messenger with real-time events, like WhatsApp, but for corporate users, like Slack.